Delivered study plan 2022/2023

 Computational methods for the processing and integration of clinical and molecular data.
 (4 meetings)

-The doctoral students of the 38th cycle followed the activities of their first year, which are listed below (Details of the date, time and lecturer and delivery methods are given in the attached table):
+The 38th cycle doctoral students followed the activities of their first year, which are listed below (Details of the date, time and lecturer and delivery methods are given in the attached table):

 Presentation Network Oncology and Precision Medicine, experience of 36th cycle PhD students